azizndao/glib/README.md

 }))

 // === Manual Middleware Configuration Examples ===
-// These are only needed if you're NOT using grouter.New() or need custom config
+// These are only needed if you're NOT using glib.New() or need custom config

 // Logger middleware (auto-enabled with ENABLE_LOGGER=true)
 // Configuration loaded from environment variables: